What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 Microsoft 365 GCC High is a secure cloud environment designed for US federal agencies and defense contractors.
 It provides advanced compliance and data protection capabilities for handling Controlled Unclassified Information (CUI), ITAR data, and other sensitive government information, and is hosted in US-based Azure Government data centers.

-Who needs Microsoft GCC?
+Who uses Microsoft GCC?

 Microsoft GCC is typically used by US state, local, and federal government agencies, as well as contractors that handle government data but don’t require the stricter access and residency controls of GCC High.
 It supports compliance with standards like FedRAMP Moderate and CMMC Level 1.